Magic, Murder and the Weather: Release

 The album was originally released on vinyl and cassette in June 1981.
 The album peaked at No. 39 on the UK Album Chart.
 "About the Weather" was released as a single the following month.

 The album was remastered by Virgin/EMI in 2007 along with the other three of the band's first four studio albums, and included two bonus tracks and liner notes by Kieron Tyler.

 Reception

+Upon its release, Smash Hits reviewer Geoffrey Deane gave the album a 7 out of 10 rating, calling it "Not their best work, but a suitable epitaph never the less."

-Magic, Murder and the Weather has generally been poorly received by critics.
+Retrospectively, Magic, Murder and the Weather has generally been poorly received by critics.
 AllMusic's Stephen Thomas Erlewine wrote that the album "finds Dave Formula's washes of cold, brittle keyboards dominating the bitter and cynical music.
 Occasionally, Howard Devoto's weary lyrics surface through the icy mix, but it's clear that Devoto and Magazine have both had better days.
 It's not a graceful way to bow out, but the album has enough strong moments to prevent it from being an embarrassment as well."
 Peter Parrish of Stylus wrote: "Devoto sounds as though his heart is no longer in it.
 The vibrancy found on The Correct Use of Soap has all but ebbed away and much of the record is bogged down by leaden, uninspired sounds that would have been unimaginable on earlier releases."